MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/pos-edit-and-retrain-model.md

 ---
 title: Edit and retrain an opportunity scoring model
-description: When the prediction accuracy of a model doesn't meet your expectations, you can edit the attributes used by the model and retrain the model. ms.date: 07/29/2022 ms.custom: ms.topic: article
+description: When the prediction accuracy of the opportunity scoring model doesn't meet your expectations, you can edit the attributes used by the model and retrain the model. ms.date: 07/29/2022 ms.custom: ms.topic: article